scala-lms/tutorials/src/sphinx/dslapi.rst

-during the first stage -- whether an expression belongs to the first or second stage is driven by types: expressions of type ``Rep[T]`` may be deferred to the second stage, while other expressions are evaluated during the first stage and become constants in the second stage.
+during the first stage -- whether an expression belongs to the first or second stage is driven by types: expressions of type ``Rep[T]`` may be deferred to the second stage, while other expressions are evaluated during the first stage, becoming constants in the second stage.

 .. container:: side-by-side